Mark Leckey: Art career

 Leckey's video work has as its subject the "tawdry but somehow romantic elegance of certain aspects of British culture," He likes the idea of letting "culture use you as an instrument." but adds that the pretentiousness that artists sometimes fall into is destructive to the artistic process: "What gets in the way is being too clever, or worrying about how something is going to function, or where it's going to be.
 When you start thinking of something as art, you're fucked: you're never going to advance."
 Matthew Higgs has described his work as “possess[ing] a strange nonartlike quality, operating, as it does, on the knife's edge where art and life meet."
 Leckey cited Erik Davis, the Californian cultural critic as a big influence.
 He classified himself as a pop artist.

 He exhibited alongside Damien Hirst in the 1990 New Contemporaries exhibition at the ICA but afterwards dropped from view, before making a "comeback" with Fiorucci Made Me Hardcore in 1999.
 In 2004, he participated in Manifesta 5, The European Biennial of Contemporary Art.
 In 2006 he participated in the Tate Triennial.
 In 2013, Leckey toured the UK for his curatorial project, The Universal Addressability of Dumb Things, commissioned by the Hayward Gallery.
 In the autumn of 2014, the Wiels contemporary art centre in Brussels staged a mid-career retrospective devoted to Leckey.
 The exhibition, named Lending Enchantment to Vulgar Materials, is Leckey’s largest exhibition to date.
 The title comes from a letter by Guillaume Apollinaire, in which he claims that what he and filmmaker Georges Méliès do is "lend enchantment to vulgar materials".

-In 2019 Lecky exhibited O' Magic Power of Bleakness at Tate Britain, London.
+In 2019 Leckey exhibited O' Magic Power of Bleakness at Tate Britain, London.